Monday 24th June 2024

 How to encourage staff into the office | Condeco by Eptura

-Naturally, employers who had made major investment into office premises and who preferred to oversee employees in person favored a return to the office.
-On the other side, employees who found they could save commuting time, save money and improve their work/life balance by largely working remotely wanted to keep doing so.
+Naturally, employers who had made a major investment into office premises and who preferred to oversee employees in person favor a return to the office.
+On the other hand, employees who found they could save commuting time, save money, and improve their work/life balance by working remotely wanted to keep doing so.
 However, as time has passed, these lines have become blurred.
-Employers have come to appreciate the extra job satisfaction and productivity that employees get from flexibility, when some employees have started realizing what they’re missing out on when working at home on their own.
+Employers have come to appreciate the extra job satisfaction and productivity that employees get from flexibility, when some realize what they’re missing out on when working at home alone.

-Of course, some businesses have been more successful in encouraging a return to the office than others, but many are still struggling to convince their workforce why office-based work still holds real value in a post-pandemic world.
+Of course, some businesses have been more successful in encouraging a return to the office than others, but many are still struggling to convince their workforce of why in-office work still holds real value in a post-pandemic world.

-Employees like having independence and autonomy over where and when they work, to the point that forcing them into the office on a set schedule will make them feel negative about the experience.
-Letting them choose when they want to come in, and enabling the easy advance booking of workspaces whenever they need them, can help the office be viewed as an extra option and not a inconvenience
+Employees like having independence and autonomy over where and when they work, to the point that forcing them into the office more than twice a week will make them feel negative about the experience.
+Letting them choose when they want to come in, and enabling the easy booking of workspaces whenever they need them, can help the office be viewed as an extra option and not an inconvenience.

 If employees are happy working in their own dedicated space at home, then it can be hard to convince them to work from the office if they feel the workspaces there will be a compromise.
 Reshaping your office environment with a variety of different workspace types, all shared and bookable by everyone to use, can maximize the choice available to employees.